 Targeting Your Google AdWords Campaigns

 Geo-targeting, or local pay-per-click (PPC), is a Google AdWords feature that lets you choose to have your ads appear only to customers in a certain geographic location or set of locations.
-Having that kind of control over your promotions will allow your budget to go farther and will also give you better results.
+Having that kind of control over your promotions will allow your budget to go further and will also give you better results.

 However, understanding and implementing geo targeting can be complex.
 And, unfortunately, the pitfalls can be costly.